 A DecisionService element has zero or more inputDecisions, which are the instances of Decision required as input by this DecisionService, i.e., the Decisions whose results will be provided to the Decision Service when it is called.

 A DecisionService element has zero or more inputData, which are the instances of InputData required as input by this DecisionService, i.e., the Input Data which will be provided to the Decision Service when it is called.

+A DecisionService element has zero or more informationRequirement elements, which are instances of InformationRequirement.

 The encapsulatedDecisions, inputDecisions and inputData attributes are optional.
 At least one of the encapsulatedDecisions and inputDecisions attributes SHALL be specified.